Artichokes, Myths and Legends

 Cheese produced with artichokes results in a unique style of soft cheese with a pleasant slightly bitter flavour.
 Cheeses produced

-with artichokes are still very popular and enjoyed in the Mediterranean, mainly in Spain and Portugal.
+with artichokes are still very popular and enjoyed in the Mediterranean, mainly in Spain and Portugal, and are a great alternative

 The artichoke made its way to